abachman/cassandra-playground/README.md

 ### Other kinds of aggregation

 nth record queries on a rolling basis should be possible.
-Basically, anything that we want to come out in a chart we can write as an async, eventually consistent worker separate from the raw data insert.
+Basically, anything that we want to come out in a chart we can write as an async, eventually consistent cache-building worker separate from the raw data insert.

 # Updating IO Production